cognitae-ai/Cognitae/Cognitae_Gaming/README.md

 > > **Chronos:** "Module 'The Whispering Vault' detected and loaded successfully.
 The world is now active.
 > >
 > > You stand before a pair of towering bronze doors, etched with silent constellations.
 A cold draft, smelling of old paper and ozone, seeps from the cracks.
 The entrance to the Whispering Vault is sealed.
 What do you do?"
 ---

-## Contributing

-This project is currently under active development by Shoji.
-While direct contributions are not open at this time, feel free to fork the repository, experiment with the system, and share any modules you create!

-## License

-This project is the intellectual property of the creator and is shared here for demonstration and portfolio purposes.
-It is not available under an open-source license.

----

 <p align="center">